Xenosb/learn.rb/chapters/01-ruby/readme.md

 ![Working assignemnt #4](./images/assignment_4.png)

-Crate three separate files for each assignment and put them in your `ruby-homework` directory, add, commit, and push the files to the `feature/second-homework` branch.
+Crate two separate files for each assignment and put them in your `ruby-homework` directory, add, commit, and push the files to the `feature/second-homework` branch.
 Assign your teachers as the reviewers of the branch.